outofforest/photon/README.md

 # photon

-Encoding data structures to byte slice in go using C union-like concept
+Encoding data structures to byte slice in go using C union-like concept.

+This is not enforced by the library, due to performance, but you should never ever try to use it with structures containing pointers.